What should I know about Disability Support Services?

 Instructors are also welcome to search Canvas commons for courses on accessibility.
 Many of these courses are self-paced and can provide a better understanding why accessibility and universal design are so important, as well as how-to training for providing content.
 OTC Online recommends “Accessibility 101: Principles of Accessible Design” by Jess Thompson, Washington State Board for Community & Technical Colleges.

-When one of your students schedules an exam with DSS by submitting an Exam Request Form, it will generate the Instructor portion by email.
-You should fill out the Instructor portion of the Exam Request you received and attach an electronic copy of the exam to your email reply with any specific instructions, or you may choose to bring your exam to the DSS office in ICE116.
+Springfield and TRC accommodated testing: When one of your students schedules an exam with DSS by submitting an Exam Request Form, it will generate the Instructor portion by email.
+You should always fill out the Instructor portion of the Exam Request you received which indicates you approve the time, date, requested accommodations.
+You may attach an electronic copy of the exam or bring your exam to the DSS office in ICE116.
+Some accommodations require the instructor to modify the exam format before it is received by DSS.
+Please carefully review your student’s letter.

-For online exam requests, please pay close attention to the requested accommodations.
+Canvas or Third-party Platform Exams: Please pay close attention to the requested accommodations.
 Extended time will have to be provided through Canvas by the instructor using the “Moderate this quiz” settings.
+It is necessary that you still return the instructor portion of the exam.

-Once finished with their exam, the student will turn it in to testing center staff.
+Once finished with their exam, the student will turn it in to Accommodated Testing Center staff.
 The exam will then be returned to the appropriate instructor according to the delivery method selected on the instructor portion of the Exam Request Form either by email or pick up exam in DSS.

 Disability Support firmly believes it is the student’s responsibility to schedule exams, not the instructor.
 This expectation is explained when services begin.